 Mr. Malone was called to the Bahamas Bar in October 2011 and joined the team at the Freeport office of Callenders. that same year, having interned with the firm over four consecutive summers.
-Mr. Malone is very knowledgeable of the trial and appellant processes of the Courts having appeared in all courts ta every level.
-To date he has served 5 judicial stints as the Assistant Registrar (Acting) of the Supreme Court of The Bahamas, the Deputy Registrar (Acting) of the Supreme Court of The Bahamas, and the Vice President (Acting) of the Industrial Tribunal of The Bahamas.
+Mr. Malone is very knowledgeable of the trial and appellant processes of the Courts having appeared in all courts at every level.
+To date he has served 5 judicial stints in the roles of either the Assistant Registrar (Acting) of the Supreme Court of The Bahamas, the Deputy Registrar (Acting) of the Supreme Court of The Bahamas, and the Vice President (Acting) of the Industrial Tribunal of The Bahamas.

-Mr. Malone has been involved in the education arm of the Bahamas Bar Association’s Junior Bar Committee where he organized seminars for continuing education in the areas of employment law, preparation and prosecution of appeals.
+Mr. Malone has been involved in the education arm of the Bahamas Bar Association’s Junior Bar Committee where he organized seminars for continuing education in the areas of employment law, bail, preparation and prosecution of appeals.
 He has also guest lectured at the Eugene Dupuch Law School and the University of The Bahamas, where he is an approved Adjunct Lecturer.
-His lectures have covered public law matters including environmental law and judicial review) as well as preparation of skeleton arguments, and trial advocacy.
+His lectures have covered public law matters (including environmental law and judicial review) as well as preparation of skeleton arguments, and trial advocacy.
 He has also served as a member of the Bahamas Bar Association’s Ethics Committee for a number of years.
 He presently serves as the Chairman of the Subdivision and Development Appeal Board (which hears and determines appeals arising from decision made under the Planning and Subdivision Act) as well as an Instructor in the Paralegal Studies Course at the Eugene Dupuch Law School.

 Born in Nassau and reared in Abaco, Malone began his tertiary career at The College of The Bahamas to pursue an Associate of Arts in Law and Criminal Justice.
 Having graduated with distinction in 2006, he enrolled in the College of The Bahamas/University of the West Indies LLB Programme to obtain his Bachelor’s degree with First Class Honours, then attended the Eugene Dupuch Law School, where he received a Legal Education Certificate of Merit in 2011 having graduated as the school’s valedictorian receiving various prizes.
 Of note, he received the prize for performance in the school’s Legal Aid Clinic and was recognized for being lead Counsel on the championship team appearing before the annual Caribbean Court of Justice’s International Law Moot in March 2011.